Kong/docs.konghq.com/app/_src/gateway-operator/production/upgrade/data-plane/blue-green.md

 1. Now you can perform additional validation steps by inspecting the deployed resources.

-1. Once you've validated the newly created resources, run `kubectl annotate dataplanes.gateway-operator.konghq.com <dataplane_name> gateway-operator.konghq.com/promote-when-ready=true` to allow {{ site.kgo_product_name }} to switch the traffic to the new `Pod`s.
+1. Once you've validated the newly created resources, run `kubectl annotate dataplanes.gateway-operator.konghq.com dataplane-example gateway-operator.konghq.com/promote-when-ready=true` to allow {{ site.kgo_product_name }} to switch the traffic to the new `Pod`s.

    This annotation will automatically be cleared by {{ site.kgo_product_name }} once the new `Pod`s are promoted to be live.